orbitjs/orbitjs-site/src/v0.9/guide/index.md

 ### Change tracking

-Mutations, and not just the effects of mutations, must be trackable so that changes can be logged, diff'd and sync’d across sources, and even reverted if necessary.
+Mutations, and not just the effects of mutations, must be trackable to allow changes to be logged, diff'd, sync’d, and even reverted.

 <div class="clearfix"></div>